Welcome to the family pages of Family Kordon

 The personal pages, ancestor trees and statistics created with the Software MacFamilyTree are no longer available online for privacy reasons.
 The various possible representations of the total of more than 1650 recorded persons have become very complex.
 It therefore makes more sense for me to prepare it individually for interested family members.
 In any case, the wealth of information has made it difficult for me to keep content online up to date.
 The latest data is available on request still offline with me.

-Since 1985 Mechthild Kordon from Wilnsdorf writes a circular letter to the Kordons every year at Christmas time.
+Since 1985 Mechthild and Josef Kordon from Wilnsdorf write a circular letter to the Kordons every year at Christmas time.
 This includes interesting reports on the progress of genealogy.
 Also an interesting section are the informative family news about events in the family.

 Especially the latter heading thrives on information provided by interested Kordons.
-Please send further messages to Mechthild Kordon, In Steinkaute 6, 57234 Wilnsdorf, Germany.
+Please send further messages to Mechthild Kordon, In Steinkaute 6, 57234 Wilnsdorf, Germany or via email to me.

 Here in the archive you can read all previously published newsletters as PDF document.
 The original language is German but some are translated into English.
 Simply click behind the year of publication on the wished language button.